 Cost of living

-Cost of living is important to college kids on a ramen budget, so we appreciate towns that hosts these eager minds without draining their wallets—a little extra fun money keeps the brain in tip-top shape, right?
+Cost of living is important to college kids on a ramen budget, so thankfully you can find awesome college towns that won’t drain your wallet.
+A little extra fun money keeps the brain in tip-top shape, right?

 Best college towns for cost of living: